andrej-sch/genetic-algorithm/README.md

 `F10` | Step Over
 `Shift+F5` | Stop

+## 8. Domain-specific language

+__YAML as DSL__.
+The project utilizes genetic algorithm hyper-parameters being specified in YAML file as `parameters.yaml`.
+The file is located in the project's root directory.
+It is parsed by an external library [PyYAML](https://pyyaml.org/).
+The contents of the file are read in the module `algorithm.py` (line 189) and are further passed to the main function of the algorithm (line 192).

 ## 9. Functional Programming

 Task: _Prove that you have covered all functional definitions in your code as:_